skienzmatishun/rippreport/content/p/deliberate-distortion-or-twisting-of-meaning/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Furthering our coverage of Fairhope’s land giveaway, Jack Burrell lied about city property rights to push through a shady real estate transfer.
+Financial records reveal an anonymous donor put up thirty-nine thousand dollars to grease the wheels of this questionable land deal.
+Our investigation unpacks their deceptive word games and hidden motives.
 ---
 The Fairhope City Council and Weeks Bay are trying to tell the general public that a Conservation Easement does not mean Weeks Bay owns the property.
 True they also have no lease or title to the land.